andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 BIDS converters (`HeuDiConv` & `Dcm2Bids`)
 ********************************************

-HeuDiConv and Dcm2Bids represent two of the earliest and most popular BIDS conversion tools available.
+`HeuDiConv` and `Dcm2Bids` represent two of the earliest and most popular BIDS conversion tools available.
 This is largely due to their flexibility in enabling users to specify the mapping between their imaging data and resulting BIDS output.
-For HeuDiConv, users are expected to create custom code in the Python language that specifies the mapping.
-HeuDiConv then takes this user-specified mapping and converts the input data to a BIDS-compliant dataset.
+For `HeuDiConv`, users are expected to create custom code in the Python language that specifies the mapping. `HeuDiConv` then takes this user-specified mapping and converts the input data to a BIDS-compliant dataset.
-Dcm2Bids performs a similiar process, except that in lieu of users generating custom Python code, the expectation is that users provide a JSON-formatted configuration file that specifies the mapping.
+`Dcm2Bids` performs a similiar process, except that in lieu of users generating custom Python code, the expectation is that users provide a JSON-formatted configuration file that specifies the mapping.
 These packages are well-suited for tech-savvy, BIDS-knowledgeable researchers, who may incorporate them into [semi]-automated conversion and processing/analysis pipelines.
 A potential limitation is that they require users to have a good understanding of the BIDS specification and decent coding skills.